The Real Costs of LinkedIn Advertising: A Guide for SaaS Startups in 2026

 • 40% on BOF campaigns that capture leads from those who've already engaged with your content

-This directly addresses the user pain of LinkedIn being "awful for direct short term lead gen."
+This directly addresses the user pain of LinkedIn being "awful for direct short term lead gen," which is why it's critical to build a strategy designed to maximize LinkedIn lead generation over the long term.

 Step 3: Create High-Value "Gated" Offers (Not Just "Request a Demo")